nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Leading and trailing whitespace is ignored:
   <br/>e.g. <code>&nbsp; list</code> and <code>list &nbsp;</code> will both be registered as `list`

+* Order of prefixed parameters do not matter:
+  <br/> e.g. `add n/NAME e/EPISODE` will obtain the same result as `add e/EPISODE n/NAME`
+  <br/> e.g. `genre c/add 1 g/comedy` will not work as `1` is not a prefixed parameter

 </div>

 ### Adding an anime: `add`